singularityware/singularityware.github.io/pages/docs/user-docs/docs-recipes.md

 ```

 ## Examples
 For more examples, for real world scientific recipes we recommend you look at other containers on <a href="https://singularity-hub.org" target="_blank">Singularity Hub</a>.
 For examples of different bases, look at the <a href="{{ site.repo}}/tree/master/examples" target="_blank">examples</a> folder for the most up-to-date examples.
-For apps, including snippets and tutorial with more walk throughts, see <a href="https://sci-f.github.io" target="_blank">SCI-F Apps Home</a>.
+For apps, including snippets and tutorial with more walk throughs, see <a href="https://sci-f.github.io" target="_blank">SCI-F Apps Home</a>.

 ## Best Practices for Build Recipes